sengobasar/Algorithm-name-recommender/README.md

 - 🎨 Streamlit for beautiful UI
 - 📊 Plotly for interactive visualizations
 - 🧮 Pandas & NumPy for data processing

+Special thanks to the open-source community and my professors at ADTU for guidance and support.

 ---